chenshm/ECE651/Agent_profiles_document.md

 GET

 #### Function
-List all the customers in the database
+List all the agent in the database

 #### Parameter
 None